Azure/cortana-intelligence-price-optimization/Manual Deployment Guide/Manual Deployment Guide - ADLS version.md

     - Click **OK** to create the web job
 - Now you should be able to see the DataSimulator web job in the list of webjobs.
 If not, please wait for several seconds and click **Refresh** on the top
-- Select **DataSimulator** web job and click **Run** on the top to run the web job, you should see the status of the web job is changed to **Running**

 **Stop and check yourself:** Checking your work for typos and other errors throughout the process makes troubleshooting easier.
 Now is a good time to quickly check your progress:
   - On the left tab click Resource Groups
   - Click on the resource group created earlier **retailtemplate_resourcegroup**.
 If you don't see the resource group, click Refresh
-  - At this point you should see five items: HDInsight cluster, Application Insights, Storage account, App Service plan and App Service.
+  - At this point you should see six items: Data Lake Store, HDInsight cluster, Application Insights, Storage account, App Service plan and App Service.
 Confirm all items exist and locations are close (if not the same).
   - Click on the App Service and go to WebJobs under SETTINGS section
   - Click Refresh and confirm that the items displayed match your input and that the Status is not failing.
 If it's failing, first check your configuration of the App Service plan and its location.
 Next, you can return to the WebJobs page and select "Logs" in the top ribbon.
 This pop-out window will show you a log of everything that was attempted by the WebJob and whether it was successful.

-### 5. Prepare the storage account
+### 6. Prepare the storage account
 -	Download and install the [Microsoft Azure Storage Explorer](http://storageexplorer.com/)
 -	Open Azure Storage Explorer and log in to your Microsoft account associated with your Azure Subscription
 -	Locate the storage account created in step 2 above and expand the nodes to see *Blob Containers*, etc.